DergiSamayoa/weather-app/README.md

 ## Make with React + Vite + Tailwind css + Axios

-Change Celcius to Fahrenheit and back
+- Change Celcius to Fahrenheit and back.
-Search for a city
+- Search for a city.
-Change background depending on weather
+- Change background depending on weather.
-Dark mode
+- Dark mode.